Macumbafeh/EasyFrames_wotlk/README.md

 i just fixed :
 - Class Portrait for Party Members
 - Fixed the Party HealthBar and ManaBar text which wasn't at the good place
+- Fixed an error from libs with the sliders. and bring back the light textures option

 ![image](https://github.com/user-attachments/assets/02b2f689-5924-4622-9844-11e919763990)